19 essential photography composition rules for creative photos

 Just as layering your clothes creates a more interesting outfit, layering in photography creates depth and a more interesting composition.

-Because a photograph is two dimensional, we need to work hard to give it depth and make it more appealing in a three dimensional world.
+Because a photograph is two dimensional, we need to create depth to make it more appealing in a three dimensional world.

-Layers in landscapes are created by ensuring there are foreground, middle and background elements to draw the eye into the scene.
+Create layers in photography composition by ensuring there are foreground, middle and background elements to draw the eye into the scene.
 When one layer overlaps another, the viewer’s eye automatically separates them out and sees the depth in the image.

-Shallow depth of field is a very common composition technique used in portrait photography.
+Shallow depth of field is a common composition technique for portrait photography.
 Isolating the subject by creating a blurry background with a shallow depth of field, draws the viewer’s attention to the subject.

-With landscape photography composition, a deep depth of field is usually the aim to create front to back detail (or sharpness).
+With landscape photography composition, a deep depth of field is usually the aim for front to back detail (or sharpness).

 Photography viewpoint composition showing bird's eye view